Frederick Christian Schang

 Frederick Christian Schang, Jr. (December 15, 1893 – August 26, 1990) was a talent agent and later president of Columbia Artists Management.

 Biography

-He was born on December 15, 1893 and attended the Columbia School of Journalism.
+He was born on December 15, 1893, and attended the Columbia School of Journalism.
 After graduation he was a reporter for the New-York Tribune.
 He then worked for the Metropolitan Music Bureau.
 In 1948 he was elected president of Columbia Artists Management.

+Schang published several books featuring visiting cards of artists, musicians and celebrities such as "Visiting Cards of the Painters," published by Wittenborn Art Books in 1983.

-He died in Delray Beach, Florida on August 26, 1990.
+Schang died in Delray Beach, Florida, on August 26, 1990.